-Unfortunately, you can’t administer this type of appliance at home, so SmileDirectClub can’t treat the same wide range of conditions.
+Unfortunately, you can’t administer these types of attachments at home, so SmileDirectClub can’t treat the same wide range of conditions.

 SmileDirectClub actually had a longstanding manufacturing partnership with Align Technology, who produced all of their aligner products.
 However, in 2019, the pair announced that they would no longer be doing business together because of a legal dispute.
 Since the break-up, SmileDirectClub has been producing their aligners in house, which may affect their quality.

-Place Invisalign and SmileDirectClub’s aligners side by side, and you’ll notice a difference in their design.
+If you look at Invisalign and SmileDirectClub’s aligners side by side, you’ll notice a difference in their design.
 Invisalign’s aligners are scalloped and trimmed to match your gum line, while SmileDirectClub cuts theirs straight across.
 Believe it or not, this can influence your aligners’ effectiveness.

-Straight-cut aligners overlap the gums, which provides a leverage point, allowing them to exert up to 4x more force on your teeth.
+Straight-cut aligners overlap the gums, which provides a leverage point and allows them to exert up to 4x more force on your teeth.
 This generally makes straight-cut aligners more powerful than scalloped ones, but Invisalign is unique.
 Your dentist can match the power of straight cut aligners by anchoring Invisalign’s aligners in place with small attachments, so this design difference is negligible.

 Each company uses software to scan your teeth, create 3D models of your dental arches, and simulate your treatment plan.
 Invisalign uses a proven 3D scanner system called iTero, paired with custom software called ClinCheck, which uses algorithms to model ideal movements for each tooth. iTero scanners and ClinCheck software both have long track records of success and can pair specifically with Invisalign’s treatment.